logo

 blog

-Digital Personal Data Protection Act (DPDP Act) is India’s comprehensive law governing the processing of digital personal data, balancing individuals’ rights to privacy with the need for lawful data use.
-It sets obligations for data handlers and rights for citizens.
+The Digital Personal Data Protection Act (DPDP Act), 2023, is India’s landmark law governing the collection, storage, and use of digital personal data.
+It balances citizens’ rights to privacy with the need for lawful data processing and sets clear obligations for businesses handling personal information.

-In this blog, we’ll break down what the DPDP Act means in simple terms, how it affects your operations, and how you can stay compliant — especially if you're outsourcing marketing, lead generation, or customer engagement.
+In this blog, we break down the DPDP Act in simple terms, explain what it means for your business in 2025, and show how you can stay compliant, even when outsourcing or using third-party services.

 What is the DPDP Act?